gholler-sopra/hydrator-plugins/transform-plugins/docs/CSVParser-transform.md

 Description
 -----------
-CSV Parser is a Guavus Enterprise Accelerator that parses an input field as a CSV Record into a Structured Record.
+CSV Parser parses an input field as a CSV Record into a Structured Record.

 This accelerator supports parsing of a multi-line CSV Record into multiple Structured Records.
 Different formats of CSV Record can be parsed using this CSV Parser.
 It supports these CSV Record types: ``DEFAULT``, ``Tab Delimited``, ``Pipe Delimited`` and ``Custom Delimeted``.

 Use Case
 ---------
-Consider a scenario where you want to parse each record as a csv based on a delimiter.
+Consider a scenario wherein you want to parse each record as a csv based on a delimiter.

 Configuration
 -------------